 If medical payment is And the program is Then the treatment is Reimbursement received from medical insurance All programs Excluded unless it exceeds the actual incurred expense.
 The excess amount is counted as unearned income.
 A reimbursement for actual costs paid directly to the health care provider All programs Excluded as a vendor payment.
 A disbursement from a Health Savings Account (HSA) or Medical Savings Account (MSA) All programs Not income.
 It is the conversion of a resource.
-A flat rate insurance policy payment paid directly to the person If the payments have been assigned to someone else, see MA604.B for special handling.
-ALTCS SSI-MAO MSP Counted as unearned income.
+A flat rate insurance policy payment paid directly to the person If the payments have been assigned to someone else, see ALTCSSSI-MAOMSP Counted as unearned income.
+MA604.B for special handling.
 AdultCaretaker RelativePregnant WomanChildKidsCare Excluded up to the amount of actual expenses.
 The excess amount is counted as unearned income.

 Term Definition Medical Insurance Payments Payments from Medicare or private medical insurance policies.
-Reimbursement received from medical insurance (Medicare and private medical insurance policies).
+Reimbursement for Medical Expenses Reimbursement received from medical insurance (Medicare and private medical insurance policies).
 Flat Rate Policy Cash from any medical insurance policy, which pays a flat rate benefit to the recipient without regard to the actual charges or expenses incurred (ex., per diem hospitalization or disability insurance, cancer or dismemberment policies or long term care policies).